 If you’re still finding they’re shirking their duties, it may be time for some creative thinking.
 While ideally you and your significant other would navigate the ins and outs of helping your dog recover as a team, the bottom line is that they need to get done.
 If you can’t get your partner to help with the dog, perhaps they would agree to temporarily step it up in other departments – such as taking care of the kids or tidying up the house – so it frees up some of your time to ensure your dog’s recover to-do list gets done each day.
 Talk it out and come up with a realistic plan that works for you.

 You may have noticed a common thread in all of our solutions, and it’s this: communication is key.
-If any issue in a relationship – pet-related or otherwise – is cropping up, talking it out in an open and loving way will only help the situation.
+If any issue in a relationship – pet-related or otherwise – is cropping up, talking it out openly and lovingly will only help the situation.
 You owe it to yourself, your partner, and in this case, your pup.